 Fabrica Aurora--collection of antiques galleries, on the upscale side.

-Artisan Market--a mix, but you can find some good kitchen textiles.
+Artisan Market--a mix of quality, but you can find some good kitchen textiles.

 El Charco del Ingenio--incredible botanical gardens outside town.